gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    Application writers should be aware that establishing a new DTLS connections may result in changes of security parameters.
+See
-See Section 8 for security considerations regarding rekeying.
+   {{sec-Consideration}} for security considerations regarding rekeying.

    A DTLS/SCTP Endpoint MUST NOT have more than two DTLS connections open at the same time.
-Either of the endpoints MAY initiate a new DTLS connection by performing a full DTLS handshake, which MAY use DTLS resumption when applicable.
+Either of the endpoints MAY initiate a new DTLS connection by performing a full DTLS handshake.
 As either endpoint can initiate a DTLS handshake on either side at the same time, either endpoint may receive a DTLS ClientHello when it has sent its own ClientHello.
 In this case the ClientHello from the endpoint that had the DTLS Client role in the establishment of the existing DTLS connection shall be continued to be processed and the other dropped.

    When performing the DTLS handshake the endpoint MUST verify that the peer identifies using the same identity as in the previous DTLS connection.

-   When the DTLS handshake has been completed, a new SCTP-AUTH key will be exported per Section 4.9 and the new DTLS connection MUST be used for the DTLS protection operation of any future protected SCTP message.
+   When the DTLS handshake has been completed, a new SCTP-AUTH key will be exported per {{handling-endpoint-secret}} and the new DTLS connection MUST be used for the DTLS protection operation of any future protected SCTP message.
 The endpoint is RECOMMENDED to use the security context of the new DTLS connection for any DTLS protection operation occurring after the completed handshake.
 The new SCTP-AUTH key SHALL be used for any SCTP message being sent after the DTLS handshake has completed.
-There is a possibility to use the new SCTP-AUTH key for any SCTP packets part of an SCTP message that was initiated but not yet fully transmitted prior to the completion of the new DTLS handshake, however the API defined in {{RFC6458}} is not supporting this unless the extensions in Section 6 are supported.
+There is a possibility to use the new SCTP-AUTH key for any SCTP packets part of an SCTP message that was initiated but not yet fully transmitted prior to the completion of the new DTLS handshake, however the API defined in {{RFC6458}} is not supporting this.

    The SCTP endpoint will indicate to its peer when the previous DTLS connection and its context are no longer needed for receiving any